craftcms/.github/SECURITY.md

 **Medium:** Typically requires local network or user privileges to be exploited first, though not necessarily.
 The impact on business operations is slightly higher.
 The flaw is usually difficult to exploit.

 **Low:** Most XSS vulnerabilities.
 Most denial of service vulnerabilities.
 They typically do not compromise the underlying data or system and don’t pose a risk of privilege escalation, arbitrary code execution, or data loss.
+Or if they do, but they have to go against our [security recommendations](https://craftcms.com/knowledge-base/securing-craft) to achieve it (e.g., `allowAdminChanges` enabled in production).

 ---

-As a rule of thumb, here are some guidelines on when customers should update depending on the severity level.
+As a rule of thumb, here are some guidelines on when customers should update, depending on the severity level.

 | Critical  | High  | Medium  | Low  |
 |---|---|---|---|